Free Gun - with a full case order of labels (15 sleeves).

 Since 1972, the Monarch 1110 pricing gun has been the preferred tool for merchants who choose to price mark their items.
 Its vertical label dispensing, which allows clerks and other professionals to mark quickly every individual item from master cases, is a beloved feature of the price gun.
 This feature makes it easy for marking prices on stacked boxes.
 Just think of holding a handgun, turning it to the side, and then pulling the trigger.
 Placing horizontal price labels on merchandise with the Monarch 1110 price gun is as simple as that.

 The 1110 was designed several decades ago.
+The Avery Dennison 1110 is a popular and lightweight option that is good for almost all labeling applications.
 There are newer, better designed tools available from Monarch; however, customers are continuously satisfied with this versatile gun.
 So long as you have become familiar with the label loading process by working with the gun in the past, or have labels in inventory for this tool, you should stick with this choice.

 Custom 03 Band Setup

 A Monarch 1110 pricing gun ordered from B&B Supply will be a better gun than our competitors offer.
 That’s because we order our guns with a custom print set up that eliminates the shortcomings that the standard guns have.
 Our custom 03 band setup prints six bold numbers on each label it dispenses.
 Bold printing is advantageous for merchants because boldly printed labels are easy for customers of all ages to read.
 Sellers who use the Monarch 1110 price gun never need to worry that elderly people or others with less than 20/20 vision will be unable to see the large, bold numbers that the Monarch gun prints.